-With house guests to feed, I always default to an easy, inexpensive charcuterie board/platter.
-I didn’t know what a charcuterie board was until a few years ago.
+I didn’t know what a charcuterie board was until a few years ago (like everyone else).
 And luckily, I first learned of it as more of a meat, cheese, and whatever option, rather than the traditional board of cured meats.

 I think the variety in this type of appetizer is better because it’s well-balanced on my palate and more appetizing to a wider variety of guests.
-And thanks to Trader Joe’s, not only is a charcuterie platter super easy to put together, it’s also fairly inexpensive for how many it serves.
+Meats, cheeses, and accoutrement can be found at any market, but thanks to TJs, it can be fairly inexpensive for how many it serves!

-As an grazing/lighter offering, $30 spent here feeds around 10 people, including one bottle of sparkling wine.
+As a grazing/lighter offering, $30 spent here feeds around 10 people, including one bottle of sparkling wine.
 As more of a hearty snack or starter, around 6-8.

 Helpful Hint: How do you Pronounce Charcuterie?